Canadian Pacific Railway Facts

 The railway was built with Chinese and European labour and funded by American and British investors.
 When the CPR construction began in the 1880s, Chinese workers were vital to completing the difficult western sections of the railway.
 Chinese rail line labourers were brought by ship from both China and California to begin construction of the CPR.
 At the same time, European workers began construction of the eastern section from the east coast.

-- John A. Macdonald was the first Prime Minister of Canada.
-At the time of Confederation, John A. Macdonald and his Conservative (Tory) Party were in power.
-They decided to construct a new railway.
+• John A. Macdonald was the first Prime Minister of Canada.
+At the time of Confederation, John A. Macdonald and his Conservative (Tory) Party were in power and decided to construct a new railway.

-- Sandford Fleming, Surveyor worked as a surveyor on the railway construction project.
+• Sandford Fleming worked as a surveyor on the railway construction project.
 He was also the chief engineer in charge of the design.

 What did Canadian Pacific Railway symbolize?

 After Ottawa pledged to construct a railway to the west coast, British Columbia became a province of Canada in 1871.
-It was completed in 1885 and quickly became a powerful symbol of unity.
-The Canadian Pacific Railway symbolizes the increase in the country's economy and how it connects Canada across borders.
-Also, its services to its people and the government's relationship with its citizens symbolize unity and power.
+The railway was completed in 1885 and quickly became a powerful symbol of national unity.
+The Canadian Pacific Railway also symbolizes the growth of the country's economy and the government's relationship with its citizens.

 Frequently Asked Questions